immahad/Quick-Pay/Readme.md

-# Payment-Gateway
+# Quick-Pay

-Welcome to Payment-Gateway, a simple HTML payment form designed to collect user details and card information for processing online payments.
+Welcome to Quick-Pay, a simple HTML payment form designed to collect user details and card information for processing online payments.

 ## Table of Contents